thisisambros/the-fede/README.md

 - `/new` - Start a new conversation session
 - `/end` - End the current session
 - `/status` - Show session status
+- `/calendar` - Show upcoming calendar events

+### Natural Language Examples

+**Calendar:**
+- "What's on my calendar today?"
+- "Do I have any meetings tomorrow?"
+- "Show me my schedule for next week"

+**Gmail:**
+- "Check my email"
+- "Do I have any unread emails?"
+- "Show me emails from John"
+- "Search my emails for invoice"

+**WhatsApp:**
+- "Check my WhatsApp messages"
+- "Send a WhatsApp to Mom saying I'll be late"
+- "What did Sarah send me on WhatsApp?"
+- "Show my recent WhatsApp chats"

 ### Sending Images